databrary/presentations/c4lnyc-15/c4lnyc-15-talking-notes.md

 9.
   - The traditional model for curation...
-  - But this is not without it's drawbacks
+  - But this is not without its drawbacks

 10.
   - Any given dataset can include paper records containing important metadata that are organized in any given fashion